dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 ### Monkey patching svelte/internal methods

 My goal here was to hack the svelte methods at runtime during the prerender phase (not in production) to look for the existence of a `hydrate=true` prop.
-If that prop was found on a component, I would [mark it][prerender_mark].
+If that prop was found on a component, I would mark it.
 The problem here is that you can't monkey patch `svelte/internal` methods when loading it via ES Modules... because they are read-only!

 ### use:hydrate component action